dorsafsallami/dorsafsallami.github.io/content/courses/_index.md

 # Teacher Assistant

- I got the opportunity to work as TA at Université de Montréal.
+ I got the opportunity to work as TA at the Université de Montréal.

 * **IFT 6261: Knowledge processing** <br>
     Sessions: Winter'24  <br>